Daffodils and Throckmortons

 The project to expand and further develop the daffodil section of the Gardens, which already has a large number of native daffodil bulbs, is to feature some of the more than 10,000 varieties that Dr. Tom classified through his system of color-coding.
 These varieties are available only in America.
 The Royal Horticultural Society of Great Britain, and the American Daffodil Society have accepted his research as the single recognized international classification system for daffodils.
 The garden has been awarded the prestigious Silver Gilt Medal from The Daffodil Society.

 Although the day to day management of Coughton Court has been turned over to the National Trust, the gardens will continue to be managed by Mrs. Throckmorton and her daughter Christina Williamson.
-See more of the gardens here and here.
-Here is another lovely view of the gardens.
-This is near the lake.
+See more of the gardens here.

 back to home page